HopeTS/chess-player/README.md

 # Chess player
 >   Created with React and Flask

-This project is under development.
-It is an online browser chess player, written in React and Flask.
+This project is a React application front end, with a node.js back end and flask server for controlling the Python based chess engine.